 Brands have also leveraged Twitter marketing to build credibility.
 Utilizing hashtags and building social media campaigns is the new normal.
 It’s been 14 years since Twitter was incorporated and has grown by leaps and bounds since.

 In April 2010, Twitter announced that it would now display ads on the platform.
 The announcement further stated that the platform would now start accepting payments from account owners for displaying their promotional messages, and announcements.
 The ads were supposed to be displayed on top and were personalized based on the target account preferences.

 A successful ad is something that achieves high click-through rates and studies have shown that Twitter ads have significantly higher click-through rates compared to other online advertising platforms.

 Looking at the income stats for advertising revenue, Twitter posted revenue of $2.61 Billion as advertising revenue, an increase of 24% from the previous year.
 For Q1 2019, the earning stats stood at $679 Million, marking an 18% quarterly increase compared to the previous year’s quarter.

 We are yet to receive the stats for the year 2020 and without a doubt, they will follow the previous growth trends.

-Looking at these figures, it is abruptly clear that Twitter advertising is here to stay and more and more businesses are adopting this highly targeted advertising method.
+Looking at these figures, it is abruptly clear that Twitter advertising and marketing are here to stay.
+More and more businesses are adopting this highly targeted advertising method.

 What is targeted advertising?